 2. SFGFF will accept films created in any media format.

-3. By entering a film, the producer agrees that all rights and clearances have been obtained, that any copyrighted sound, music, image or content included in the work have been legally cleared for use, and that SFGFF and its sponsors are not responsible for any copyright infringement resulting from public screenings.
+3. By entering a film, the filmmaker agrees that all rights and clearances have been obtained, that any copyrighted sound, music, image or content included in the work have been legally cleared for use, and that SFGFF and its sponsors are not responsible for any copyright infringement resulting from public screenings.

 5. By submitting the film entry form, you acknowledge that you have read and agree to abide by the Terms & Conditions of SFGFF.